The Most Important Gift of All

 New Regenerative Liver Cells Identified

-It’s common knowledge that your liver is a champion when it comes to regeneration.
-It’s actually one of the few internal organs in the human body that can robustly regenerate itself after injury.
-Other organs such as the heart and lungs do not have the same regenerative response and instead generate scar tissue to protect … Continue reading New Regenerative Liver Cells Identified
+It’s well known that the liver is a regeneration champion.
+It is one of the few internal organs that can strongly regenerate after injury.
+Regenerative liver cells Other organs, like the heart and lungs, cannot do this and instead form scar tissue to protect damaged areas.
+Liver regeneration is essential for human health because the … Continue reading New Regenerative Liver Cells Identified